 A student's family should begin planning for educational costs as soon as possible following the decision to enroll.
 It is important to allow sufficient time to complete financial arrangements prior to registration.

-Student Activities: The mandatory student activities fee is 1 percent of tuition; for the 2018-19 academic year, it is $262 per semester.
+Student Activities: The mandatory student activities fee is 1% of tuition; for the 2020-21 academic year, it is $281 per semester.
 This special fee may vary from year to year.
-You may obtain information about the fee from the Department of Campus Life.
+Information about the fee may be obtained from the Department of Campus Life.

 Student Health and Wellness: Washington University has a student health and wellness fee designed to improve the health and wellness of the entire Washington University community.
 The fee of $262 is billed to the student tuition statement each semester.
 In addition, to protect the health of our entire community, the university requires all full-time degree-seeking students to have health insurance.
 Students either must purchase the Washington University Student Health Insurance Plan or prove that they have adequate coverage through another plan.
 The cost of the Washington University Student Health Insurance Plan, as well as instructions for obtaining a waiver through proof of adequate coverage, will be provided to enrolled students.

 Late Registration: Students may register for classes through the end of the second week of the semester.
-If students register after the second week, they must do so in person in the dean's office, and they may be assessed a late registration fee of $100 per week.
+If students register after the second week, they must do so through the dean's office, and they may be assessed a late registration fee of $100 per week.
 A late payment fee and/or a monthly finance charge may also be assessed by the dean's office if payment in full is not made with late registration.